‘General Hospital’ Spoilers: Julian Gives Scott Damaging News That Could Benefit Liz’s Fight For Franco

 Unfortunately for Liz, Franco/Drew doesn’t want to be with her.
 Instead, it’s Kim who has his heart.
 Kim dropped Julian once Franco started taking a walk down memory lane with Drew’s memories.
 Now she is determined to get the love of her life back, despite anyone else who gets hurt.
 Julian will be getting involved in the case as well.
 According to SheKnows Soaps, Liz will be running into Kim’s ex during the week as she fills him in on the trial.

 Julian was ready to drop his whole life in Port Charles for Kim Nero.
 Now he is left with a broken heart and he is about to do something about it.
 The print version of Soap Opera Digest teases that Julian will be giving Scott some type of explosive news about Kim that could benefit Liz’s case.
-The details as to what that could be is not known, but it is expected to be quite huge if they play their cards right.
+The details as to what that could be are not known, but it is expected to be quite huge if they play their cards right.

 Kim’s own mental heath could come into play.
 Julian knows that she was on the verge of a breakdown after losing Oscar.
 The news could have something to do with her trying to seduce both him and the real Drew so she could get pregnant.